-These are always unhealthy, but they're especially damaging when you're trying to manage anxiety.
-That's because they become crutches that essentially tell your brain that it doesn't need to practice its coping skills, because you have something else dulling the anxiety for you.
+These are always unhealthy behaviors, but they're especially damaging when you're trying to manage anxiety.
+That's because they become crutches that essentially tell your brain that it doesn't need to practice its coping skills because you have something else dulling the anxiety for you.

 Your mind and body adapt when outside forces require it to do less work.
 It's the reason that steroid use in athletes is so dangerous.
-Take too many steroids, and your body will simply produce less, because it doesn't think it needs to do any work for them anymore.
+Take too many steroids, and your body will naturally produce less because it doesn't think it needs to do any work for them anymore.

 It's the same with anxiety and stress.
-If you're often anxious, and you turn to unhealthy coping mechanisms, then your mind will simply expect that these coping mechanisms will do all the work, and you'll lose your ability to cope naturally even more.
+If you're often anxious, and you turn to unhealthy coping mechanisms, then your mind will expect that these coping mechanisms will do all the work, and you'll further lose your ability to cope naturally.
 So while you should always refrain from heavy drinking, drugs, etc., it's especially important when you live with anxiety.

 How to Manage Your Anxiety and Anxiety Symptoms

 That doesn't mean there aren't strategies that you can use to manage your anxiety.
-They simply have to be strategies that aid your natural coping ability, not replace it.
+They simply have to be strategies that aid your natural coping ability rather than replace it.
 Below are some examples of natural anxiety management tools:

-- Exercise – Everyone tells you to exercise for your physical health.
+- Exercise Everyone tells you to exercise for your physical health.
 But when you don't exercise, your ability to cope with stress takes a huge blow.
-Your anxiety will often become much worse when you don't exercise, because your muscles turn that pent up energy into physical stress, which in turn becomes mental stress.
-On the flipside, when you exercise, you not only reduce that extra energy – you also improve hormone balance, release neurotransmitters that improve mood, and improve breathing.
-Exercise is easily one of the most powerful, healthy anxiety management tools available.
+Your anxiety will often become much worse when you don't exercise because your muscles turn that pent-up energy into physical stress, which in turn becomes mental stress.
+On the flipside, when you exercise, you not only reduce that extra energy, you also improve hormone balance, release neurotransmitters that enhance mood and improve breathing.
+Exercise is one of the most potent, healthy anxiety management tools available.

-- Sleep, Eating Healthy, etc. – Living a healthy lifestyle is also important.
-From sleep to nutrition to hydration, the healthier your body is the better it works, and the better it works the less you'll experience anxiety.
-These aren't anxiety cures – anxiety, of course, is more of a mental health disorder forged through years of experiences, and simply sleeping more isn't going to magically take it away – but they'll drastically reduce the symptoms, which should help you cope with anxiety much more easily.
+- Sleep, Eating Healthy, etc. Living a healthy lifestyle is also important.
+From sleep to nutrition to hydration, the healthier your body is, the better it works, and the better it works, the less you'll experience anxiety.
+These aren't anxiety cures.
+Anxiety, of course, is more of a mental health disorder forged through years of experiences.
+Simply sleeping more isn't going to magically take it away, but they'll drastically reduce the symptoms, which should help you cope with anxiety much more easily.

-- Yoga – Yoga is a type of exercise that has additional benefits to reducing anxiety.
-First, it's slower without being any less challenging, and those with anxiety need an opportunity to slow their lives down so that it feels more manageable.
-Yoga also teaches breathing techniques that can be very valuable for fighting anxiety.
+- Yoga Yoga is a type of exercise that has additional benefits for reducing anxiety.
+First, it is a slower form of exercise but equally challenging.
+Those with anxiety issues need an opportunity to slow down their lives so that it feels more manageable.
+Yoga also teaches breathing techniques that can be quite valuable for fighting anxiety.

-- Memory Creation – Yes, another strategy that many people don't realize is effective involves simply creating memories.
-This can be very hard for those with severe anxiety, since it requires them to go out into the world, but the more you can force yourself to do and enjoy every day (they need to be happy memories, of course) the more positive thoughts you'll have when you're struggling with stress.
+- Memory Creation Another strategy that many people don't realize can be effective is creating memories.
+For example, trying new cuisines or traveling to nearby museums.
+This can be very hard for those with severe anxiety since it requires going out into the world, but the more you can force yourself to do and enjoy every day (happy memories) the more positive thoughts you'll have when you're struggling with stress.

-- Distractions – Distractions are also an important part of anxiety management.
-Your thoughts tend to be your enemy when you suffer from anxiety.
-So distractions allow you to stop focusing on those thoughts and give yourself a break to simply calm down.
-Talking on the phone with someone you like about positive things (negativity still breeds anxiety) can be more powerful than you realize, and a great way to re-gain that mental strength you used to have.
+- Distractions Distractions are also an important part of anxiety management.
+Your thoughts tend to be your enemy when suffering from anxiety.
+Distractions allow you to stop focusing on such thoughts and provide an opportunity to calm down.
+Talking on the phone about positive topics (negativity still breeds anxiety) can be more powerful than you realize and a great way to regain that mental strength you used to have.

 Panic Attack Management

 Living with panic and anxiety attacks can be a bit harder.
-Unfortunately, without the right treatment, these attacks will still come, and they can be devastating even for those that are used to them.
-But there are still ways to manage your anxiety attacks as well.
+Unfortunately, without the right treatment, these attacks will continue, and they can be devastating even for those that are used to them.
+But there are still ways to manage your anxiety attacks.

-- Get Used to the Symptoms – Also known as exposure therapy, getting used to the symptoms will help you fear them less.
-You can do this by hyperventilating to simulate lightheadedness and poor breathing, or spinning in a chair to simulate getting dizzy.
+- Get Used to the Symptoms Also known as exposure therapy, getting used to the symptoms will help you fear them less.
+You can do this by hyperventilating to simulate lightheadedness and poor breathing or spinning in a chair to simulate dizziness.
 The more you're used to the triggers and symptoms of panic attacks the less they'll affect you.

-- Actively Face the Fears – It's also very important that you never let panic attacks hold you back from places or events.
-It's easier said than done of course, but the truth is that the more you let panic attacks control you the more they will control you, because you start to expect them and fear them everywhere you go.
-So if you get panic attacks when going to the mall, for example, go to the mall anyway.
-As bad as the panic attack will be, it'll be worse if you let it control you.
+- Actively Face the Fears It's also imperative that you never let panic attacks hold you back from places or events.
+It's easier said than done of course, but the truth is that the more you let panic attacks control you, the more they will control you, because you may start to expect them and fear their presence.
+So if you get panic attacks when going to the mall, for example, try to go to the mall anyway.
+As bad as a panic attack might be, it'll be worse if you let it control you.

 - Panic Attack Plan - When you feel like you're about to have a panic attack, have an emergency plan in place.
 Call a friend that understands your condition and talk to them to provide you with a mental distraction and the feeling that someone knows where you are and that you're okay.
-Drink water and walk around so that you're moving and not sitting there thinking about the problem.
-If possible, go for a jog too.
-This type of plan won't necessarily stop the panic attack, but it should decrease its strength, and again – the weaker your panic attacks, the less you'll fear them.
+Drink water and walk around so that you're moving and not sitting around thinking about the problem.
+If possible, try going for a jog.
+This type of plan won't necessarily stop the panic attack, but it can decrease its strength.
+Again, the weaker your panic attacks, the less you'll fear them.

-These aren't perfect strategies, of course, but they will help.
-Panic attacks, like all forms of anxiety, can be cured with the right treatments, so make sure that you're seeking out these treatments so that you can rid yourself of anxiety forever.
+These aren't perfect strategies, of course, but they can help.
+Panic attacks, like all forms of anxiety, can be relieved with the right treatments, so make sure that you're seeking out these treatments so that you can properly improve your symptoms.

-In some cases, you may find that anxiety management was actually all you needed to live with a high quality of life.
-Not everyone suffers from severe anxiety, and in some cases a bit of management may be enough to "essentially" cure your anxiety, at least enough that you can function happily with anxiety having little impact.
+In some cases, you may find that anxiety management was all you needed to create a better quality of life.
+Not everyone suffers from severe anxiety, and in some cases, a bit of management may be enough to "essentially" cure your anxiety, at least enough that you can function happily with anxiety having little impact.

-But still, most people need something more.
-So while you should use the above anxiety management tips and information, you should also remember that cures are out there, and you don't have to live with anxiety forever.
+Still, most people need something more.
+So while you should use the above anxiety management tips and information, you should also remember that options are available, and you don't have to live with anxiety forever.